QuantEcon/lecture-source-jl/rst_files/generic_programming.rst

             end
         end

-Using this function, we can see all of the current types in memory below ``Number`` in the tree
+Applying this to ``Number``, we see the tree of types currently loaded

 .. code-block:: julia